How To Be Happy Again: Strategies For Finding Happiness

 2. Define your happiness

 Happiness, like most things in life, is a feeling that means different things to different people.
-For some people, happiness is the warm taste of chocolate in their mouth, while for other people, they derive happiness from paying the bills.
+For some people, happiness is the warm taste of chocolate in their mouth, while others derive happiness from paying the bills.
 Happiness to you could be seeing your loved ones safe or when you achieve a personal goal.
-When seeking a happier life, knowing what makes you happy and choosing the kind of happiness you need goes a long way to providing you with the clarity of mind you need when seeking to be happy again.
+When seeking a happier life, knowing what makes you happy and choosing the kind of happiness you need provides you with the clarity of mind you need when seeking to be happy again.

 One of the ways you can do this is to make a mental note of all the times you were happy, examine why you were happy in those moments, and plan how you can experience more of those moments.
 Happy people know what makes them happy—and why—which helps them feel happy on a more consistent basis.
 On the other hand, acknowledging situations most likely to make you unhappy will also enable you to make a deliberate effort to avoid those situations.